Skip to main content

 Specify:

 • <eth_name_1> — name of the first network interface.
-The first network interface is configured on port #1 of the network card;
+The first network interface is configured on the first port of the network card;

 • <eth_name_2> — name of the second network interface.
-The second network interface is configured on port #2 of the network card;
+The second network interface is configured on the second port of the network card;

-• <ip_address_1> — The IP address of port #1 on the network card.
-You can look in control panels under Servers and hardwareNetwork disks and storage → tab Network disks → disk page → partition iSCSI initiator parameters → field IP address of port No. 1 of the network card;
+• <ip_address_1> — The IP address of the first port on the network card.
+You can look in control panels under Servers and hardwareNetwork disks and storage → tab Network disks → disk page → partition iSCSI initiator parameters → field IP address of the first port #1 of the network card;

-• <ip_address_2> — The IP address of port No. 2 of the network card.
+• <ip_address_2> — The IP address of the second port on the network card.
 You can look in control panels under Servers and hardwareNetwork disks and storage → tab Network disks → disk page → partition iSCSI initiator parameters → field IP address of port No. 2 of the network card;

-• <destination_subnet_1> — destination subnet for port #1 on the network card.
+• <destination_subnet_1> — destination subnet for the first port on the network card.
 You can look in control panels under Servers and hardwareNetwork disks and storage → tab Network disks → disk page → partition Static routes for connecting to iSCSI targets → column Destination subnetwork;

-• <destination_subnet_2> — destination subnet for port #2 on the network card.
+• <destination_subnet_2> — destination subnet for the second port on the network card.
 You can look in control panels under Servers and hardwareNetwork disks and storage → tab Network disks → disk page → partition Static routes for connecting to iSCSI targets → column Destination subnetwork;

-• <next_hop_1> — gateway for port #1 on the network card.
+• <next_hop_1> — gateway for the first port on the network card.
 You can look in control panels under Servers and hardwareNetwork disks and storage → tab Network disks → disk page → partition Static routes for connecting to iSCSI targets → column Next hop (gateway);

-• <next_hop_2> — gateway for port #2 on the network card.
+• <next_hop_2> — gateway for the second port on the network card.
 You can look in control panels under Servers and hardwareNetwork disks and storage → tab Network disks → disk page → partition Static routes for connecting to iSCSI targets → column Next hop (gateway).

 4. Exit the vi text editor with your changes saved: